abstractqqq/polars_ds_extension/README.md

 df_pd
 ```

-The magic sauce here is the compat module and the fact that most eager dataframes implement the array protocal.
-This
+The magic here is the compat module and the fact that most eager dataframes implement the array protocal.

 ### Other